nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 ---

-Spend several days on manuscript and poster design.
+I spent several days on manuscript and poster design.
 Also finished two reviews.
+I will finish some cover letter writing and polishing my CV.